University of Nevada, Reno, starts physician assistant program

 The UNR program is the second in the state and the first in Nevada at a public institution.
 Touro University Nevada in Henderson launched a 28-month program in 2004.

 Touro accepted 66 students last year and plans to expand to 80 by 2020.
-The school has graduated about 550 students in total, program director Phil Tobin said.
+The school has graduated about 550 students, program director Phil Tobin said.

 Schwenk said the UNR program may expand to 36 students “over time.”